Abuccino/trabajo-final-Ap.-Autom-tico/docs/index.rst

 ..
-Clasificación Marea Roja documentation master file, created by sphinx-quickstart.
+Clasificación ENT documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Clasificación Marea Roja documentation!
+Clasificación ENT documentation!
 ==============================================

 Contents: